One day it just clicked …

 Even though I make my shoots easy and fun, they’re also primarily productive and valuable.
 I plan and prep each project to ensure my clients look, feel, and take home the goods they came for.
 The finished products speak for themselves.

-The above photo launched it all.
+The above photo launched my whole 14 year career.
 An iceberg near Bandits Hut, Davis Station, Antarctica, at sunset.
 That afternoon is burnt into my memory as one of the most extraordinary I have ever and will ever experience.

 I was living and working as a meteorologist in the ice and snow.
 I’d come “home” to thaw out (my body and that night’s cooking oil) when I was stopped in my tracks by the view from my camp window.
-I immediately got out my camera.
+I immediately re clothed myself in my twelve layers of clothing, and got out my camera.
 The dinner could wait.
 The sunset could not.

 The photo was printed on the cover of Australian Antarctic Magazine.
-It was then picked up by the Australian Geographic and even included in a book about Antarctica.
+It was then picked up by the Australian Geographic and even included in two books about Antarctica.
 This snowballed (yep) into more photos for a Harper Collins book, and, hey presto – we were off!
-I was suddenly a real photographer.
+I was suddenly a real photographer, and yep, it did snowball (not sorry) from there.

 My dad passed away when I was 24.
 We were best mates.
-But I can count on two hands the photos I have of us together.
+I can count on two hands the photos I have of us together.
 And I always wished I’d just taken THAT photo – that captured everything.
-The few snaps I do have are so precious to me, and that’s the feeling that drives me as a photographer.
+The few snaps I do have are so precious to me, and that is the feeling that drives me as a photographer.